 For some reason Steve got it into his head that I should record a cover: ‘Mark, you have a lovely speaking voice – I’m sure your singing voice is even better.’

 As the careers of several mediocre UK pop acts bears testament, Americans can be absurdly over-generous to their transatlantic cousins.

 Despite a heavy cold and very English reluctance, I eventually complied – choosing to cover Divine/Bobby O’s 1983/4 hit ‘Love Reaction’.
-Which of course was a kind of re-gayed, Hi-Energy cover version of New Order’s de-gayed, low-energy ‘Blue Monday’.
+Which of course was a kind of re-gayed, Hi-NRG cover version of New Order’s de-gayed, low-energy ‘Blue Monday’.
 One the Mancs liked so much they reportedly played as an encore at one of their own gigs.
 Or perhaps they were just being ironic.

-I’m decidedly no Divine, so I decided to take my cover of ‘Love Reaction’ in a more Bernard Sumner/Dame Edith Sitwell direction.
+I’m no Divine, so I decided to take my cover of ‘Love Reaction’ in a more Bernard Sumner/Dame Edith Sitwell direction.

 This – after tireless editing and remixing by Steve – was the result.
 I’d like to think of it as my own stab, two decades too late, at early 80s synthpop.
-(The doggie-style concrete ballet vid, dancing around whirring blades, was shot by Steve out of his apartment building window, after I returned to the UK.)
+(The doggie-style concrete ballet vid, dancing around whirling blades, was shot by Steve out of his apartment building window, after I returned to the UK.)